The manufacturing job of the future: clean, urban, and better paid

 Founded in 2010, Nanotronics is a nanotechnology company that develops an array of hardware and software products that combine microscopic imaging and artificial intelligence–essentially, extremely advanced microscopes.
 The company currently has offices at the Navy Yard and Ohio, as well as a manufacturing site in California.
 This year it will expand its New York footprint into a new building in the Navy Yard that will serve as corporate headquarters, research and development, future product design, and manufacturing facility.

-“You would be able to eat around our machines,” says Matthew Putnam, chief executive and founder of Nanotronics.
+“You would be able to eat around our machines,” says Matthew Putman, chief executive and founder of Nanotronics.
 His company is currently tweaking designs for the new 34,000-square-foot facility.
-Putnam says it will bear no resemblance to the hard worn image heavy manufacturing has emblazoned in the collective mind.
+Putman says it will bear no resemblance to the hard worn image heavy manufacturing has emblazoned in the collective mind.
 There will be no toxic chemicals, no oil on the floor: Research and development, mechanical engineers, physicists, tradespeople, and the marketing office will all work side by side in one space.

 A facility like this will mean much faster operations and a closer connection to the product.
 The workflow will look something like this: a customer will call and ask for something, a designer will mock up a solution in its upstairs offices, that drawing will travel downstairs to production, once the part is made it will fly under the purview of a solutions architect who will vet whether the product actually suits the described need.
 Essentially, the company can iterate on customer needs much faster–in a single day.
 Previously, the company would have had to send parts back and forth between its manufacturing facility in Los Angeles and main headquarters in New York, a process that takes days if not weeks.

-Nanotronics plans to hire 200 factory workers and will have an apprenticeship program to help get workers up to speed on its technological infrastructure.
+Nanotronics plans to hire roughly 200 employees and will have an apprenticeship program to help get workers up to speed on its technological infrastructure.

-“I used to say that it’s not the next great social network that should be invented in a dorm room, it’s the next factory” said Putnam.
+“I used to say that it’s not the next great social network that should be invented in a dorm room, it’s the next factory” said Putman.

 A reckoning–and a resurgence–for manufacturing

-Note: Correction: A previous version of this article misspelled the name of Nanotronics CEO Matthew Putman.
-It has also been updated to note the correct location of Chobani’s factory.